apache/nuttx-apps/graphics/traveler/tools/tcledit/README.txt

        tools/sethost.sh -w or -l
        make context

+  Prepare some header files

+    3. cd pps/graphics/traveler/tools/nuttx
+    4. make TOPDIR=<nuttx directory>

   Then you can use xmfmk to create the Makefile and build the tool:

-    3. cd apps/graphics/traveler/tools/tcledit
+    5. cd apps/graphics/traveler/tools/tcledit
-    4. Review Imakefile.
+    6. Review Imakefile.
 You will probabaly to to change the APPDIR and TOPDIR paths a minimum.
 These are the paths to where you have clones the apps/ repository and the nuttx/ repositories, respectively.
-    5. xmfmk
+    7. xmfmk
-    6. make
+    8. make